mk-conn/limoncello-collins/readme.md

 Model schema tells encoder how to convert object/model to JSON API format.
 It defines what fields (attributes and links) should be converted and how.
 How links and urls should be shown and what object should be placed to ```included``` section.
 Fore more information see [neomerx/json-api](https://github.com/neomerx/json-api).

 Schemas are placed in ```app/Schemas``` folder.
-When a new schema added a mapping between model and its schema should be added to ```config/limoncello.php``` configuration file.
+When a new schema is added a mapping between model and its schema should be added to ```config/limoncello.php``` configuration file.
 An example of Schema might look like

 ```php